jwoglom/tconnectsync-heroku/README.md

 ## UptimeRobot

+Even though your Heroku app is already up and running, we need to set up a service called **UptimeRobot** which will send a request to your Heroku app to keep it alive so that it can continue to process your incoming t:connect data in the background.

 First, go into your Heroku dashboard and select the app you created for tconnectsync.
 Click on Settings > Reveal Config Vars and copy the value of `TCONNECTSYNC_HEROKU_SECRET`, which will be in a text box to the right of `TCONNECTSYNC_HEROKU_SECRET`.